dcao182/dcao182.github.io/index.md

 State University, Fullerton](http://www.fullerton.edu/).
 My grade point average was 3.64 / 4.00.

 In 2024, I enrolled at [Georgia Institute of Technology](https://www.gatech.edu/) for their Online Master of Science in Computer Science program.
+As of Fall 2024, I have completed 3 out of 10 courses at Georgia Tech.

 ### Georgia Institute of Technology Projects
 ### Graduate Operating Systems